galaxy-genome-annotation/python-apollo/docs/commands/metrics.rst

 metrics
 =======

+This section is auto-generated from the help text for the arrow command ``metrics``.

 ``get_metrics`` command
 -----------------------

-This section is auto-generated from the help text for the arrow command ``metrics get_metrics``.

 **Usage**::